Lili Iskandar: Senior

 Iskandar's senior debut for Lebanon came on 8 November 2018, coming on as a substitute against Iran in a 2020 AFC Olympic qualification match.
 Iskandar also played four games for Lebanon at the 2019 WAFF Championship, helping her team reach third place.

 On 24 October 2021, Iskandar scored her first goal in a 2022 AFC Asian Cup qualification game against Guam, which ended in a 3–0 win.
 Iskandar took part in the 2022 WAFF Championship; she helped her side finish runners-up as the tournament's best player, scoring one goal against Palestine on 29 August.
 On 8 April 2023, Iskandar scored her first international brace in a 5–0 win against Indonesia in the 2024 AFC Olympic Qualifying Tournament.
 On 30 September 2023, Iskandar scored in the 102nd minute of the 2023 SAFF Friendly Tournament final, a 1–0 win against Bhutan.
 In the process, she broke Christy Maalouf's record of eight international goals for Lebanon.

 Iskandar opened the 2024 WAFF Championship with a hat-trick against Guam on 19 February 2024, helping her side win 4–3; she became the first player to score 10 goals for her national team.
 Iskandar's third goal of the match was also the Lebanon women's national team's 100th of all time.
 On 16 July 2025, Iskandar provided three assists – all to Christy Maalouf – in a 3–1 win against Iran in the 2026 Asian Cup qualifiers, becoming the first ever player to provide three assists in a single game for Lebanon.

 Style of play

-In her youth, Iskandar was an attacking midfielder with good finishing and capable of creating attacking chances.
-She is tall and is right-footed.
+An attacking midfielder in her youth, Iskandar transitioned into a versatile forward later in her career.
+She is noted for her finishing and ability to create attacking chances.
+Iskandar is tall and is right-footed.